DIY Black Farmhouse Nightstands from a Vintage Vanity

 Instructions

-1. Take the vanity apart and repair any damages on the new nightstands.
+1. Take the vanity apart to make it into 2 separate nightstands.
+Fill in any holes and repair any damages with Bondo.

 2. Clean and scuff sand to prepare the nightstands for paint.

-5. Seal everything with 3 coats of waterbased poly.
+5. Seal everything with 3 coats of waterbased poly using the painting sponge as well.

-8. Attach the new tops to the nightstands.
+7. Once everything dries, attach the new stained tops to the painted nightstands.

 Recommended Products